 • 1,801+ miles flown: 1,500 points

-In addition to being redeemable Rapid Rewards points, these points will count as tier-qualifying points toward A-List status and Companion Pass-qualifying points.
-However, it's unclear if, when, and how members can earn points on the Icelandair-operated portion of itineraries.
+In addition to earning redeemable Rapid Rewards points, these points will count as tier-qualifying points toward A-List status and Companion Pass-qualifying points.
+However, it's unclear if and how members can earn points on the Icelandair-operated portion of itineraries.

 Icelandair Offers Free Stopovers Even if You’re Flying Southwest, Too